Retrofuturism: Architecture

 The once-futuristic Los Angeles International Airport Theme Building was built in 1961 as an expression of the then new jet and space ages, incorporating what later came to be known as Googie and Populuxe design elements.
 Plans unveiled in 2008 for LAX's expansion featured retrofuturist flying-saucer/spaceship themes in proposals for new terminals and concourses.

-Bharat Mandapam in New Delhi is based on Retro-futuristic design of early 2020's.
+Bharat Mandapam in New Delhi is based on Retro-futuristic design of early 2020s.